GoogleCloudPlatform/serverless-cloud-maker-next-18/FUNCTIONS.md

 ## transformApplyEmojify
 Detects all faces and their emotions in the image using the Cloud Vision API and replaces each face with its corresponding emoji.

+###emojiSet
+- Determines the set of emojis that are used in the transformation
+- Options: ['emojis-apple', 'emojis-google']
+- Default: ['emojis-apple']

 ## transformApplyBlurLogos
 Detects all logos using the Cloud Vision API and blurs them.